VoVAllen/VectorChord/README.md

 [^2]: Please check out our [blog post](https://blog.vectorchord.ai/vectorchord-store-400k-vectors-for-1-in-postgresql) for more details.
 [^3]: Please check out our [blog post](https://blog.vectorchord.ai/scaling-vector-search-to-1-billion-on-postgresql) for more details.

-**⚡ Accelerated Index Build**: Ultra-fast index build speed at scale, powered by hierarchical K-means and highly optimized disk operations[^4], making indexing and reindexing on NVMe SSDs no longer a limiting factor.
+**⚡ Accelerated Index Build**: Index 100 million vectors in just 20 minutes.
+Powered by hierarchical K-means and highly optimized disk operations, VectorChord eliminates the bottleneck of vector indexing on a single machine with limited hardware resources.

 [^4]: Please check out our [blog post](https://blog.vectorchord.ai/how-we-made-100m-vector-indexing-in-20-minutes-possible-on-postgresql#heading-hierarchical-k-means) for more technique details and [document](https://docs.vectorchord.ai/vectorchord/usage/partitioning-tuning.html#hierarchical-k-means) for usages.